-The current iPad mini (7th generation) was released in October 2024 with the A17 Pro chip and Apple Intelligence support.
-It was a solid update, but the display hasn't changed since 2021: the iPad mini still uses an LCD (Liquid Retina) instead of OLED.
+The current iPad mini (7th generation) arrived in October 2024 with the A17 Pro chip and Apple Intelligence support.
+A solid update, but the display hasn't changed since 2021: the small tablet still uses an LCD (Liquid Retina) instead of OLED.
+That's expected to change in 2026.
+Consistent reports from Bloomberg, DSCC, Samsung Display's supply chain, and several leakers indicate that the iPad mini 8 will be the next Apple device with an OLED panel.
+Choosing the right model in the current iPad lineup isn't easy anyway – the iPad mini 8 could significantly shift recommendations across the entire iPad range.

 | Detail | Expectation |